DaveTron4/DaveTron4/README.md

 ### 🗓️ **Calendar Sync**
 * **Tech Stack:** `[In Progress]`
 * Developing a full-stack application to provide a unified calendar view.
 The app will feature **two-way synchronization** with external services like Google Calendar and Apple Calendar, allowing users to create, view, and manage all their events from a single interface.

+### 🎥 **Auto-Didact (AI Video Agent)**
+* **Tech Stack:** `FastAPI` `LangChain` `Next.js` `Supabase (pgvector)` `Groq/Llama 3`
+* Developing an autonomous content pipeline that transforms static documents (PDFs) into short-form educational videos.
+The application utilizes a **Retrieval-Augmented Generation (RAG)** architecture to read and understand user-uploaded sources, ensuring AI-generated scripts are factually accurate.
+The system orchestrates multiple AI agents to handle scriptwriting, voice synthesis (TTS), and programmatic video editing in a single workflow.

 ---